vtexdocs/dev-portal-content/docs/guides/Orders API/orders/listorders.md

 }
 [/block]

-<div class="alert alert-info">Throttling: Each account can make up to 5000 requests per minute.</div>
+> ℹ️ Throttling: Each account can make up to 5000 requests per minute.

 [block:api-header]
 {